ptrGSKA/hangman865/README.md

 # Description

-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+Hangman is a guessing game for two or more players.
+One player thinks of a word, phrase, or sentence and the other(s) tries to guess it by suggesting letters or numbers within a certain number of guesses.
+Originally a paper-and-pencil game, and this is the electronic version, implementation of the game, where the computer thinks of a word and the user tries to guess it.

 ## Milestone 1